-Film: Boat Dad, Chateau Vato, Tony Tango, Cream Pies, Chapter Zero, Michael Kael in Katango, Liberty Brief and Another Openin'.
-TV: “Tycoon” (Directed by Louis Leterrier), “Graceland” (USA), “Burn Notice” (USA), “The Glades” (A&E), "Sins of the City" (USA), "Body Story II" (Discovery) and scores of Industrial videos.
+Film: Just My Type, Omniboat: A Fast Boat Fantasia (World Premiere - Sundance), Chateau Vato, Tony Tango, Cream Pies, Chapter Zero, Michael Kael in Katango, Liberty Brief and Another Openin'.
+TV: “Tycoon” (Streams on the Blackpills app - Directed by Louis Leterrier), “Graceland” (USA), “Burn Notice” (USA), “The Glades” (A&E), "Sins of the City" (USA), "Body Story II" (Discovery) and scores of Industrial videos.
 IMDb

 “Wayne LeGette is the show’s versatile emcee, a guy with a powerful singing voice and the acting chops to shift from menace to manipulation to naughtiness in the blink of a heavily made-up eye.”